timofeymukha/eddylicious/docs/user_guide/input.rst

 The order in which the data is written corresponds to the order in which the face centres are written to ``faceCentres``.

-In order for eddylicious to read in the geometry of the inlet stores as a list of face centres in the foamFile format the following should be added to the configuration file. ::
+In order for eddylicious to read in the geometry of the inlet stored as a list of face centres in the foamFile format the following should be added to the configuration file. ::